 Previously Elon Musk threw out a possible 2020 release during Autonomy Day in 2019 and also during an interview with ARK Invest that same year.

 Musk said during the interview in 2019:

-That said, what Elon really means here is that the functionality will be “feature complete”, but that is different than being ready for consumer use which requires additional testing and regulatory approval.
-He doesn’t anticipate full Level 5 self-driving (see What do Levels Mean?) until the end of 2020 at the earliest.
+What Elon meant back then is that the functionality will be “feature complete”, but that is different than being ready for consumer use which requires additional testing and regulatory approval.
+He doesn’t anticipate full Level 5 self-driving (see What do Levels Mean?) until later.

 The expected advances in technology build off Tesla’s existing Full Self-Driving features.
 Autopilot provides computer assistance to drivers in highway driving environments, including lane changes and exits.
-Musk claims the new technology would move far beyond that, eventually allowing drivers to doze at the wheel while the technology drives.
+Musk feels Full Self-Driving in its released form would move far beyond that, eventually allowing drivers to doze at the wheel while the technology drives.